Package com.github.tommyettinger.random

 quobble

 public static double quobble(long seed, double value) Quilez' 1D noise, with some changes to work on the CPU.
 Takes a distance value and any long seed, and produces a smoothly-changing result as value goes up or down and seed stays the same.
 Uses a quartic curve.
 The quartic curve means that at specific positions, each separated by an integer from each other, the noise will reliably be 0.
-This does not typically happen on integers forvalue
+This does not typically happen on integers forvalue, but it can ifseedis 0.- Parameters:

 - a noise value between -1.0 and 1.0